Loan-to-value ratio restrictions FAQs

 Following the introduction of initial LVR restrictions, Reserve Bank Governor Graeme Wheeler published an opinion article: Why Loan-to-Value Ratios were introduced in October 2013.

 Prior to the introduction of the revised restrictions, Deputy Governor Grant Spencer gave a speech: Investors adding to Auckland Housing Market risk in August 2015.

 Prior to the introduction of the 2016 LVR restriction revisions, Deputy Governor Grant Spencer gave a speech: Housing risks require a broad policy response in July 2016.

 Yes, under specific circumstances there are exemptions to LVR restrictions.
 Where a loan falls under an exemption, the loan is not included in the banks’ high LVR ‘speed limits’.
-Exemptions related to construction, remediation, loan portability, bridging finance, refinancing, Housing New Zealand loans, and combined collateral are detailed in the LVR factsheet: A guide for borrowers (PDF 141 KB).
+Exemptions related to construction, remediation, loan portability, bridging finance, refinancing, Housing New Zealand loans, Kiwibuild, and combined collateral are detailed in the LVR factsheet: A guide for borrowers (PDF 141 KB).
 Details about the exemption for new home construction are in the Construction exemption Q&As (PDF 101KB).

 LVR restrictions apply to new low-deposit (high-LVR) loans, and not retrospectively to existing loans.

 The new restrictions will only affect you if you want to take out a ‘top-up’ loan that takes your total LVR above the required threshold.

 The Reserve Bank considers that repaying part of a mortgage (selling one or more of a pool of securities) need not constitute a new commitment as defined by the Reserve Bank.
 However, more generally, how the proceeds are split between borrower and bank when a property is sold will depend on the mortgage contract and the policies of the bank.